neuhausneuhaus/runtime/README.md

 # Runtime Testing Tool
-While in the car_rental file, run ** 'rake runtime' ** to analyze runtimes for .joins, .includes, and all.each used in an otherwise similar Active Record query
+While in the car_rental file, run '*rake runtime*' to analyze runtimes for .joins, .includes, and all.each used in an otherwise similar Active Record query